JSchwehn/Kabelquerschnitt/README.md

 A command-line tool for calculating the required cable cross-sectional area and diameter for DC electrical systems (12V, 24V, 48V, up to 50V).
 The calculator determines the appropriate cable size based on voltage drop requirements.

+> **Note:** This code has been developed with AI assistance.
+While the calculations and logic have been reviewed, users should verify results for critical applications.

 ## Features

 - ✅ Supports DC systems from 12V to 50V